Nik-Novak/Mind-Knight/README.md

 ![MK help](https://image.ibb.co/idENnq/help.png)

 # Limitations
-* Currently only works on 5 man quick play.
-6-7 man is ready, but have not gotten any games to test, so has been left out for the time being
+* Currently only tested on 5 man quick play.
+6-7 man is ready, but have not gotten any games to test.
-* No testing has been done on any other game modes than quick play, feel free to test a 5 man mainframe or blind hackers
+* No testing has been done on any other game modes than quick play, mainframe and blind hackers should work...
 * The project may have bugs/kinks to iron out since it has just been released
-* Known bug: you may have to restart the server after a game returns to lobby.
+* Known bug: you may have to restart the server (.bat file) after a game returns to lobby.

 Have fun!